-Connection local and remote loopbacks are managed at the user interface of the FRP endpoint routing node or interface shelf.
-The existing IPX Frame Relay port loopback feature is supported on the IPX interface shelf.
+Connection local and remote loopbacks are managed at the user interface of the FRP endpoint Routing Node or Shelf.
+The existing IPX Frame Relay port loopback feature is supported on the IPX Shelf.
 Remote loopbacks are not supported for DAX connections.
 A new command addlocrmtlp is added to support remote loopbacks at FRP DAX endpoints.